Chardonnay vs Pinot Grigio vs Sauvignon Blanc: Finding the Best White Wine for You

 Looking for your next white wine to purchase?

-We often find that beginner wine drinkers often opt for a Pinot Grigio.
+Beginner wine drinkers often opt for a Pinot Grigio.
 But we encourage those that enjoy rich, dry wines to try a Chardonnay.

 The best Sauvignon Blanc for Pinot Grigio lovers might be a fruity, off-dry Sauv Blanc from New Zealand.
 If you’re usually a Chardonnay drinker, the best Sauvignon Blanc might be a lightly-oaked Sauvignon Blanc from California or France.